How to achieve operational excellence in the digital age

 Where does the OpEx journey begin?

 The quest for operational excellence is often hampered by the lack of a well-planned and defined action plan for improvement that is consistently and constantly being executed.
-As a result, some functions in an organization are often diametrically opposed to one another and operate in a way that makes meaningful business performance improvement near to outright impossible.
+As a result, some functions in an organization are often in opposition to one another and operate in a way that makes meaningful business performance improvement near to outright impossible.

 To help uncover potential divisions and differences among your managers on key issues of beliefs, values and vision, ask the entire leadership team the following seven questions, and then have an open discussion: